-Nowadays we all look at a website built with Wordpress and assuming we like it, we ask ourselves "What Wordpress Theme is That?" and luckily we can actually know that answer at a click of a button.
-Knowing what WP theme is being used on a given site and what Wordpress plugins are being used on that site are pretty much all you need to know in order to build a site like that yourself.
+Nowadays we all look at a website built with WordPress and assuming we like it, we ask ourselves "What WordPress Theme is That?", "What Plugins are being used?", "What WordPress theme is that?" and luckily we can actually know the answer to that at a click of a button.
+Knowing what WP theme is being used on a given site and what WordPress plugins are being used on that site are pretty much all you need to know in order to build a site like that yourself.

 Just use our Scan WP theme detector and figure all that out and much more!
 Now go build yourself a killer site!